 Tommy Vaughan (6) An experienced teacher and U.S. combat veteran, Mr. Vaughan became affiliated with the AKATO in 1997 and teaches at Truth, Honor, Discipline Martial Arts.

 Kimberly Wang (1)

 Coleman Weber (1)

-Colin Wee (6) Instructor at Joong Do Kwan Tae Kwon Do in Western Australia, Mr Wee has been trained primarily by Sensei Bryan Robbins.
-He is a 6th degree black belt with 30 years of experience in the martial arts and was previously a national representative and coach in Archery.
+Colin Wee (6) Instructor at Joong Do Kwan Tae Kwon Do in Western Australia.
+Mr Wee has been trained primarily by Sensei Bryan Robbins and Sensei Michael Proctor.
+He is a 6th degree black belt with 36 years of experience in the martial arts and was previously a national representative and coach in Archery.

 Jill Weston (2)

 Bob Woerner (7) Master Woerner started training under James Toney and Keith Yates in 1969.
 He has taught at several Dallas area health clubs for several years and teaches private lessons at the Richardson Y.

 Rodney Yates (1)